 There are 2 investments that work in a similar way, but pay slightly different returns.
-The first is a fixed income bond, which pays up to 2% per month.
-The second is a loan note that pays up to 5% per month (higher tiers also available for larger investments).
-With returns like these it’s little wonder I was excited to find them, and I’m pleased to be able to share some of the details with here.
+The first is a fixed rate bond, which pays up to 2% per month.
+The second is a loan note that pays 4% per month for investments of less than £500,000 or 6.5% per month for investments above that level.

 Frequently Asked Questions

-Here are some of the frequently asked questions for these PPP investments.
+Here are some of the frequently asked questions for these fixed-rate bond and loan note investments.

 What Is A Fixed Rate Bond?

 A fixed rate bond is a type of debt instrument with a fixed coupon (interest) rate, as opposed to a floating rate note.
 This is also similar to a loan note, both of which are described in the video above.

 Both of these debt instruments are a long term debt paper that carries a predetermined interest rate.
 The rates on each investment described above are different, but crucially, they are fixed at the outset and will not change during the course of the investment term.
 The interest rate is known as “coupon rate” and interest is payable at specified dates (monthly or quarterly) before bond maturity.